We only use essential cookies to ensure the correct operation of the website.

 a.
 Purpose and Scope

-By engaging with CHiwi in any capacity, individuals and entities agree to comply with these Guidelines, as well as any additional policies and procedures that CHiwi may establish to govern specific programs and initiatives.
+By submitting an application or otherwise participating in the Space Grant Program, individuals and entities agree to comply with these Guidelines, as well as any additional policies and procedures that CHiwi may establish to govern specific programs and initiatives.

 b.
 Legal Framework